Faithlife/styled-ui/README.md

 - When you're ready to commit your work, create a new branch for your contribution, and then sync your branch with Github
 - Open a pull request via the Github Web UI to request review

+### Seeing your changes locally

+- Open up a terminal in your VS Code and type `yarn start`
+- Navigate to localhost:3000 to see the components live

+### Publishing versions
+- Our auto build is set up to publish a new version after a PR is merged in, so you don't have to worry about it!

+### Checking your version
+- If you instaled your package with yarn, you can check your `yarn.lock`
+- If you instaled with [Helmsman](https://git.faithlife.dev/Logos/helmsman), you can run `yarn get-versions`

 ### Additional documentation

 - [FilePicker](https://git.faithlife.dev/Logos/FaithlifeEquipment/tree/master/packages/file-picker)